michaelfester/docs/docs/reference/components/charts.md

 ### Design & Options

 Select a **Color Theme** for your chart to make trends stand out.
-You can also uncheck **Show legend by default** if you’d like the legend to only appear when the Info icon is tapped.
+You can also uncheck **Show legend by default** if you'd like the legend to only appear when the Info icon is tapped.
 Other design options include:

 - **Show labels on bars**
 - **Show total in center**

 If consistent branding is ideal for your project, consider using the **Turrell** color theme.
-It automatically matches the Color you’ve selected in your project’s Appearance settings.
+It automatically matches the Color you've selected in your project's Appearance settings.

-For each chart style, you can check **Limit number of items** if you’re wanting to show top trends or need to save screen space.
+For each chart style, you can check **Limit number of items** if you're wanting to show top trends or need to save screen space.

 ## In Pages